Factbox: Leading Sudanese security figures

 Below are brief penpix of leading figures in Sudan’s security establishment:

+Abdel Fattah al-Burhan Abdelrahman, the new head of the transitional military council, was the inspector general of the Sudanese armed forces and its third most senior general.
+He is little known in public life.

+He was the head of Sudan’s ground forces, a role in which he oversaw Sudanese troops who fought in the Saudi-led Yemen war.
+He has close ties to senior Gulf military officials as he was responsible for coordinating Sudan’s military involvement in the war.

-Ibn Auf has been defense minister since 2015, before Bashir promoted him to first vice president in February as protests against him intensified.
+Awad Ibn Auf was defense minister since 2015, before Bashir promoted him to first vice president in February as protests against him intensified.
+He abruptly resigned as head of the transitional military council on Friday, about 24 hours after he was announced as its head.

 He is widely believed to have strong ties to Islamists and is accused by the United States of being a liaison between the government and the Janjaweed militia, blamed for much of the atrocities in Darfur.